-As Table 1 illustrates, the available data after filtration do not fully cover the wind direction probabilities.
-This is partly 160 because in some heavily waked conditions the turbine has been shut down and partly because of the short duration of the data gathering.
+As illustrated in Table 1, the available data percentage after filtration does not fully match the wind direction probabilities.
+This is partly because in some heavily waked conditions the turbine has been shut down and partly because of the short duration of the data gathering.
 In the current work, we keep the mentioned observation in mind as a limitation.
 Thus, we proceed by assessing all DEL data collectively for the purposes of fitting, extrapolation, and bootstrapping.
-Fig. C3 (in appendix) shows the separate analysis of the DEL data in each wind direction bin.
-This analysis ranks each bin based on both the highest observed and expected DEL values.
-Such ranking should be considered when performing fatigue assessments per bin to ensure more accurate 165 evaluations.
+Figure A5 (in the Appendix) shows the separate analysis of the DEL data in each wind direction bin.
+This analysis ranks each bin based on both the highest observed and the expected DEL values.
+Such ranking should be considered when performing fatigue assessments per bin to ensure more accurate evaluations.
 However, in this study, we estimate damage accumulation based on the overall dataset.
 This limitation is further discussed in Sect.
 4.